Skip to main content

-To inform Springboard’s Internal Wire offering, our recent survey of Irish employees gathered insights into how internal communications is viewed within organisations.
+To inform Springboard’s Internal Communications offering, our 2024 survey of Irish employees gathered insights into how internal communications is viewed within organisations.

-For the full survey results, download our ebook here.
+For the full survey results, download our Internal Communications in Ireland Report 2024 here.

 But what are the key benefits of facilitating two-way communications in your business?